Dissolving: High-Performance Dissolvers

 Hielscher Ultrasonics is specialized in the design, manufacturing and wordwide distribution of reliable high-power dissolvers, homogenizers and high-shear mixers, that use ultrasound and ultrasonic / acoustic cavitation to dissolve, disperse and deagglomerate powders and particles into uniform products such as paint, chemical, plastic, and food formulations.
 Hielscher dissolving equipment is available from compact laboratory batch devices to fully-industrial flow-through systems.

-Read more about the working principle of ultrasonic dissolvers!
+Read more about the mechanism of ultrasonic dissolving!

 Highest Quality – Designed & Manufactured in Germany